-- Causality is assuming that the same cause is always followed by the same effect, without any other possibility permitted, and then without the possibility of doing otherwise.
+- In causality, we assume that the same cause is always followed by the same effect, without any other possibility permitted, and then without the possibility of doing otherwise.
 In causality, what happens happens, without any evaluation.
-In summary, there are neither freedom nor values in causality. - Intentionality is assuming that problems exist, and problems assume that some things, the solutions, are better than other things.
-And problems require the possibility of doing otherwise, so they need freedom.
-In summary, intentionality assumes values and requires freedom.
+In summary, there are neither freedom nor values in causality. - In intentionality, we assume that problems exist, and problems require that some things, the solutions, are better than other things.
+And problems also require the possibility of doing otherwise, so they need freedom.
+In summary, intentionality requires values and freedom.